SyntakticSugar/proofgrams/README.md

 # Proofs and Programs 🚧 🏗️Under Construction 👷 🚧

-This repository hourses course materials for learning Logic, lambda calculus, and Lean.
+This repository houses course materials for learning Logic, lambda calculus, and Lean.
 Including slides, lecture notes, and exercises.

 ## Course Overview